 Independent Czechoslovak State Day, also known as Czech Independence Day, is celebrated annually on October 28.
-This special day marks the creation of Czechoslovakia republic in 1918 when it declared its independence from the Austro-Hungarian Empire.
+This special day marks the creation of the Czechoslovakia republic in 1918 when it declared its independence from the Austro-Hungarian Empire.

 Although Czechoslovakia no longer exists today, Czechs still view October 28 as the day of their national founding and celebrate the creation of independent Czechoslovakia.